Moving to Northern Ireland Guide

 If you are returning with children tell the school authorities in the country that you are currently in that you leaving.
 Before you return/move to Northern Ireland, you can contact the relevant education authority office about school places.

 Settled status for EU citizens and their families

-If you’re a European Union (EU) citizen living in the UK, you and your family can apply for ‘settled status’ if you want to continue living here after June 2021.
+If you’re a European Union (EU) citizen living in the UK, you and your family should have applied for ‘settled status’ if you want to continue living here after June 2021.
 You will not need to apply if you’re an Irish citizen or have indefinite leave to remain, but any family members from outside the UK and Ireland will.

 Getting settled status means you can continue to live and work in the UK for as long as you like.
 It will mean you’re eligible for: